johnkerl/word-finder/README.md

 # Word Finder

-This little app lets you play around with word lists in various ways:
+This app lets you play around with word lists in various ways:

 * Random mode lets you pick words at random from a word list.
 It uses
   <a href="https://en.wikipedia.org/wiki/Sampling_(statistics)">uniform-random sampling witt replacement"</a>.